ethereum-optimism/superchain-ops/security-council-rehearsals/templates/r1-hello-council/README.md

    prepare-json` to update the `input.json` file.
 2. Test the newly created rehearsal by following the security council steps in the `Approving the transaction` section above.
+3. Update the rehearsal folder name in the `1.
+Update repo and move to the appropriate folder for this rehearsal task` section and the address in the `3.2.
+Validate correctness of the state diff` section above.
-3. Commit the newly created files to Github.
+4. Commit the newly created files to Github.

 ### [After the rehearsal] Execute the output